Regulatory and Legislative Analysis #4

 Securities and Exchange (SEC) Commission Chairman, Gary Gensler, conducts interview and states “Noncompliance” across the industry

-On July 19th, Chairman Gensler discussed the future of virtual asset regulation and how the SEC fits into this effort.
+On July 19th, Chairman Gensler discussed the future of The term "virtual asset" refers to any digital representatio...
+More regulation and how the SEC fits into this effort.
 Concerns around the number of non-compliant platforms was front-of-mind, and he reinforced that the SEC will continue to work with the industry, and “bring robust enforcement actions as well”.

 Regulatory and Legislative Analysis – EMEA